Want to bet? Bet Slip Explained: Understand the basic concepts!

 A beginner’s betting guide to bet slips that also explains some basic betting terminology

 What is a bet slip?
 How does the bet slip work?
 How to write a betting slip double, a system (perm) bet and how to add bankers?
 What are the most common types of bets?

 Wouldn’t it be great if you could get the hang of all these essential sports betting concepts and start wagering straight away?

 It might sound overwhelming at first, but it’s not…

 Voila, here it is: when you finish reading this betting tutorial you’ll know how to place any type of sports bet, whether online or at the betting shops.

 - Types of Bet Slips Explained: Singles, Accas, System Bets & Bankers

 Betting Terminology Explained

-You really don’t have to be a betting fanatic in order to understand the basic sports betting terminology.
+You don’t have to be a betting fanatic to understand the basic sports betting terminology.
 In fact, some of those gamblers who spend hours daily at the various betting shops in the UK don’t even understand all these concepts!
-It’s perfectly fine to have a bet on the horses every now and again, or to place a footy acca to spice up the weekend, but first make sure that you grasp these terms:
+It’s perfectly fine to have a bet on the horses every now and then or to place a footy acca to spice up the weekend, but first, make sure that you grasp these terms:

-- Bet / Wager: To place money on the prediction of an outcome
+- Bet / Wager: To put money on the prediction of an outcome

 - Bookmaker / Bookie: Person/company licensed to offer odds and accept wagers on events